Security Policy - TerminaLLM

 Security Principles

 - Credentials Not Stored by Default: SSH passwords are entered at connection time and cleared from memory immediately after use.
-Users may opt in to the Credential Vault, which encrypts credentials locally using AES-256-GCM with HKDF-Expand key derivation and per-credential random nonces, with configurable TTL expiry
+Users may opt in to the Credential Vault, which encrypts credentials locally using AES-256-GCM with HKDF-Expand key derivation, per-credential random nonces, and configurable TTL expiry

 - Defense in Depth: Multiple layers of security (MFA, biometrics, encryption)